 AHG reports (5)

-These reports were discussed Saturday 18 Apr.
-0530–0630 (chaired by GJS and JRO), except as otherwise noted.

-These AHG reports were reviewed 2110-2145 on 24 June (GJS & JRO) except as otherwise noted.
+These AHG reports were reviewed 2110-2145 on 24 June (chaired by GJS & JRO) except as otherwise noted.

 JCTVC-AN0001 JCT-VC AHG report: Project management (AHG1) [G. J. Sullivan, J.-R. Ohm]

-This document reports on the work of the JCT-VC ad hoc group on Project Management, including an overall status report on the project and the progress made during the interim period since the preceding meeting.
+This document reported on the work of the JCT-VC ad hoc group on Project Management, including an overall status report on the project and the progress made during the interim period since the preceding meeting.

 In the interim period since the 39th JCT-VC meeting, work towards finalizing the following 2) documents had been performed: